offendingcommit/valdris/Lore/Architect.md

 ### The Three Great Works

-**[[Thymeris the Golden]]**: The administrative and coordination center, a city-sized mechanism that appears to have served as the capital or control hub for Architect civilization.
+**[Thymeris the Golden](../Architect%20Ruins/Thymeris%20the%20Golden.md)**: The administrative and coordination center, a city-sized mechanism that appears to have served as the capital or control hub for Architect civilization.
 Its recent awakening suggests it may be reassuming its original coordinating role.

-**[[Singing Spires of Kelathon]]**: The communication nexus, seven crystal towers that broadcast information across the continent through harmonic frequencies.
+**[Singing Spires of Kelathon](../Architect%20Ruins/Singing%20Spires%20of%20Kelathon.md)**: The communication nexus, seven crystal towers that broadcast information across the continent through harmonic frequencies.
 Their current activity suggests urgent messages being transmitted throughout the network.

-**[[Walking Gardens of Yss'andra]]**: The mobile preservation system, five pyramids on clockwork legs that maintain genetic diversity and environmental stability across the [[Northern Reaches]].
+**[Walking Gardens of Yss'andra](../Architect%20Ruins/Walking%20Gardens%20of%20Yss'andra.md)**: The mobile preservation system, five pyramids on clockwork legs that maintain genetic diversity and environmental stability across the [Northern Reaches](../Regions/Northern%20Reaches.md).
 Their acceleration suggests approaching deadlines for their mission.

 ### Regional Installations

-**[[Settlements/Grimhaven]] Lighthouse**: Maritime navigation and trade facilitation, ensuring safe passage for sea-based commerce and communication with overseas regions.
+**[Grimhaven](../Settlements/Grimhaven.md) Lighthouse**: Maritime navigation and trade facilitation, ensuring safe passage for sea-based commerce and communication with overseas regions.

-**[[Settlements/Millbrook]] Harvest Guardian**: Agricultural optimization and protection, demonstrating Architect integration with traditional farming communities.
+**[Millbrook](../Settlements/Millbrook.md) Harvest Guardian**: Agricultural optimization and protection, demonstrating Architect integration with traditional farming communities.

-**Mining and Processing Sites**: Scattered across [[Valdris]], these continue extracting and refining resources according to ancient programming, supporting regional economies.
+**Mining and Processing Sites**: Scattered across [Valdris](../Welcome.md), these continue extracting and refining resources according to ancient programming, supporting regional economies.

 **Communication Relays**: Minor ruins that amplify and redirect harmonic signals, maintaining the continental network even during periods of reduced activity.